elizabethsosafs-spec/ecommerce-sales-analysis/README.md

 ## 📁 Dataset

-The dataset contains **5,000 e-commerce orders** and includes information about:
+The dataset contains **5,000 e-commerce transactions** and includes information about:

 * Order and customer information
 * Date